Free, veterinary authenticated information, from dog diseases to virulent vaccines because veterinarians should be more

 * Although all parts of the CASTOR BEAN plant are dangerous, the seeds contain the highest concentration of toxins.
 Ingestion can produce significant abdominal pain, vomiting, diarrhea, and weakness; in severe cases, dehydration, tremors, seizures, and even death could result.

-If you suspect that your pet may have consumed one of these dangerous plants or any other potentially toxic substance - contact your veterinarian or the best phone number to call in an emergency is 1-800-222-1222 the National Poison Control Center will automatically connect you to their free service in your state.
-Depending on who answers, you may get quick, basic information for animal poisoning and it is free, 24-7.
+If you suspect that your pet may have consumed one of these dangerous plants or any other potentially toxic substance - contact your veterinarian or in an emergency call 1-800-222-1222 the National Poison Control Center who will automatically connect you to their free service in your state.
+Depending on who answers, you may get quick, basic information for animal poisoning and it is 24-7.